Christmas Encore: Save up to 20% on Plaud NotePin for 48 hours. 🎁

 Try the built-in recording feature (if available)

-Most Android phones include a recording feature already integrated into your phone app.
-This is the simplest option if it works, so it's worth trying first.
+Most Android phones include a call recording option already integrated into the Phone app.
+This is the simplest option for recording incoming and outgoing calls, so it's worth trying first.

 Finding the recording feature